 Today, I get to work with other women who cannot see past the silo they feel like they are in – separated from the world and a life they once felt connected to.
-As a Certified Life Coach, I help other women get clear on what matters most to them so that they can gain the confidence they need to create a plan that moves them forward to the next right step in their life.
+As a Certified Life Coach, I help other women get clear on what matters most to them so that they can gain the confidence they need to listen to the inner guidance that longs to move them forward to the next right step in their life.

-I get to help women see their life from a completely different perspective because they experienced this change.
-They get to see how this change can be the catalyst to move their life into a direction they love more than they could have imagined.
-Transition carries a unique energy that beckons us to notice what is available to propel us to the next level of who we can become, should we choose to engage it.
+I get to help women see their life through the lens of magic.
+They get to see how this shift in perspective can be the catalyst to move their life into a direction they love more than they could have imagined.
+Transition carries unique energy that beckons us to notice what is available to propel us to the next level of whom we can become, should we choose to engage it.

-I love that I am finally doing the work of service that I had always dreamed of doing, and all as the result of a seemingly painful experience that I understand now, had to happen to move me forward.
+I love that I am finally doing the work of service that I had always dreamed of doing, and all as the result of continually moving in accordance with what guides me from the inside.
 I want to help you see how your life can move forward too.